oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Q: What technical skills do I need to work on Oppia?**

 A: Familiarity with AngularJS (v1), Python, and Google App Engine is useful and recommended for most Oppia work.
 In addition, UI design skills are useful for frontend, user-facing work.
-Please see the individual project ideas to determine whether these skills are recommended or required for the project in question.
+Please see the individual project ideas to determine whether these skills are recommended for the project in question.

 **Q: How can I increase my chances of getting selected?**